ale-novo/xpradar/radar/doc/INSTALL.md

 You should verify that the correct data source is selected for the type of sim that you have.
-There are restrictions as to which data source will work with which operating systems, some of which arise from the sims themselves 4and some of which are limitations of OpenGC that may be removed in the future.
+There are restrictions as to which data source will work with which operating systems, some of which arise from the sims themselves 4and some of which are limitations that may be removed in the future.
 Please see Data source / sim configuration for more details.

 * X-Plane version 6.30+